Real time synchronisation of a free-running atomic clock time base with UTC using GNSS signals for application in experimental physics: Conclusions

 \section{Conclusions}

 In this paper we demonstrated the efficiency of the method described in~\cite{DALMAZZONE}, when applied in real time, to correct the time base generated from a free-running atomic clock in order to synchronise it with UTC.
-In view of the Hyper-Kamiokande experiment, the required synchronisation should be better than $100$~ns.
-The method consists in using a GNSS receiver using the $10$~MHz signal of the atomic clock as an external reference to compare the atomic clock time base to the GNSS Time.
+The Hyper-Kamiokande experiment requires a timing system with timestamps aligned to UTC at an accuracy of better than $100$~ns, meaning that at all times the absolute time difference between the experiment time base and the UTC should be smaller than $100$~ns.
+In particular for the long-baseline program of the experiment, this level of synchronisation is needed in real-time.
+The method consists in using a GNSS receiver and the $10$~MHz signal of the atomic clock as an external reference to compare the atomic clock time base to the GNSS Time.
 The GNSS Time is a good representation of UTC to a few nanoseconds.
 The receiver measurements are used to extrapolate the drift of the clock with respect to UTC in the near future.
 This extrapolation is updated every time a new measurement is available from the receiver.
-This allows, with careful optimisation, to also synchronise clocks whose frequency signals present random walk behaviours like common Rubidium standards.
+This allows, with careful optimisation, to also synchronise clocks whose frequency signals present random walk behaviour like common Rubidium standards.

-The proof was performed using a measurement of the difference between the atomic clock PPS signal and the UTC(OP) PPS reference signal that we have access to through the T-REFIMEVE network.
+The precision of this method was demonstrated using a measurement of the difference between the atomic clock PPS signal and the UTC(OP) PPS reference signal that we have access to through the T-REFIMEVE network.
 The correction was applied in real time to this measurement provided by a frequency counter thanks to the MIDAS data acquisition framework.
-The setup was tested with two atomic clocks: a Rubidium SRS FS725 ($14$ days of data-taking) and a Caesium atomic clock ($80$ days of data-taking).
+The setup was tested with two atomic clocks: a Rubidium SRS FS725 ($14$ days of data-taking) and a Caesium OSA3235B ($80$ days of data-taking).
 For both clocks, a synchronisation to UTC better than $15$~ns was obtained for the whole data-taking period with standard deviation of the residuals below $3$~ns.
 This is well within the usual requirements for long baseline and multi-messenger particle physics experiments.
 However, we also discussed in Section \ref{sec:discussion_jump} the problems arising from the fast drift of the Rubidium clock and the tolerance of the GNSS receiver.
-For the purpose of running a particle physics experiment continuously for at least a decade, using the more stable magnetic Caesium clock would present the advantage of not having to monitor for a possible jump in the GNSS receiver PPS signal.
+For the purpose of running a particle physics experiment continuously for at least two decades, using the more stable magnetic Caesium clock would present the advantage of not having to monitor for a possible jump in the GNSS receiver PPS signal.